VSShyamKumar/C-_Ramp_Up/Methods.md

 }
 ```

-Solution 2 kind of pro level (using Lambda Expressions)
+Solution 2 kind of pro level (using Lambda Expressions) which is way more convinient than using anonymous method
 ```c#
 class Lasagna
 {